Oak Creek Canyon Drive: 14 Miles of Beauty Between Flagstaff & Sedona

 Hiking in Sedona

 While you are in town, you must check out at least one hiking trail.
-Devil’s Bridge is amongst the most beautiful options.
-Also be sure to check out Red Rock State Park: a quieter option with gorgeous views, pretty trees, and lots of wildlife.
+Most notably, Devil’s Bridge involves a walk over the largest sandstone arch.
+Also be sure to check out Red Rock State Park: a quieter option featuring gorgeous views, pretty trees, and lots of wildlife.
 For an easy nature stroll with great views, check out the Fay Canyon trail.
 For even more hiking options, check out my list of the top 12 easy-moderate hikes in Sedona.

-*Plan your drive on a weekday for fewer crowds, preferably as early in the morning as possible.
+*Plan your drive on a weekday for fewer crowds, preferably early in the morning.
 This is also when you will have the greatest opportunity to see wildlife.

 *Plan for a hike in Sedona after your drive.
 Seeing the beautiful scenery up close is a much different experience.